Skip to Content

 Cherry Tomatoes and Harvesting

-1. Watch for complete color development – fully red, yellow, or orange with no green shoulders
+1. Watch for 90% color development with no green on shoulders

 Roma and Sauce Tomatoes and Harvesting

-3. Gentle technique – Cut an inch above the fruit with clean scissors rather than pulling to protect both plant and tomato
+3. Use proper tools – Cut stems with clean shears rather than pulling to prevent plant damage

 Beefsteak, Red Slicing, and Hybrid Tomatoes and Harvesting